Is a Car Owner Liable for Injuries Caused by Someone Who Steals His or Her Car?

 Need Help from a Connecticut Personal Injury Lawyer?

 Establishing liability in a personal injury case can be difficult when multiple parties are involved.
 That is why you need to work with an experienced Waterford-New London, Connecticut, car accident attorney who understands the legal system and will fight for your rights.
-Contact Polito & Associates LLC today if you have been in an auto accident in Connecticut or Rhode Island and need to schedule a consultation right away.
+Contact Polito & Harrington LLC today if you have been in an auto accident in Connecticut or Rhode Island and need to schedule a consultation right away.